Tanmay011101/Devops-demo/README.md

-This is Again Jenkins CI / CD Project
+Full Jenkins CI / CD Done  with Ngrok and Docker with Jenkins Successfully for Local CI/CD !